Ernar2002/news-management-app/README.md

 * Utilizing PostgreSQL as the relational database management system
 * Containerization using Docker for easy deployment and scalability
 * Swagger API documentation for exploring and testing the API endpoints

-## Prerequisites
-Before installing and running the application, make sure you have the following prerequisites:

-* Java Development Kit (JDK) version 17 or higher
-* Maven build tool
-* Docker (for running the application in a container)
-* PostgreSQL database

 ## Installation
 To install and set up the application, follow these steps: